Recommendations for oral examination

 When designing the oral examination, it is important to think about the purpose of the examination.
 Oral examination can have two different main focuses: to assess what the student has learned, or to evaluate whether it is the student's own work.
 Read more about what is good to think about for each focus on the following pages.

-- Show intended learning outcome during oral examination.
+- Show intended learning outcomes during oral examination

 Scheduled practice exams